andriusdgt/kafka-example/README.md

 ## Prerequisites

 1. JDK 11 installed
-2. Kafka brokers and zookeeper launched either locally or as docker containers
+2. Kafka brokers and zookeeper launched either from install location or as docker containers

 ## Running